 “Only recently have there been attempts to define minimally effective doses in humans – an outcome made possible by the development of consistently formulated, stable, bioavailable broccoli-derived preparations.”

-Unless four years previous is “recently,” using commercial products to excuse slow research progress can be dismissed.
+But unless four years previous is “recently,” using commercial products to excuse slow research progress can be dismissed.
 A coauthor of the clinical trial perspective was John Hopkins’ lead researcher for a November 2015 Sulforaphane Bioavailability from Glucoraphanin-Rich Broccoli: Control by Active Endogenous Myrosinase, which commended “high quality, commercially available broccoli supplements” per:

 “We have now discontinued making BSE [broccoli sprout extract], because there are several high quality, commercially available broccoli supplements on the market.”

-The commercial perspective didn’t specifically mention any commercial products
+The commercial perspective didn’t specifically mention any commercial products.

 B. The commercial perspective didn’t address taste, which may be a consumer acceptance problem.